radius-project/blog/radblog/content/posts/2024/radius-designs/index.md

 ## The Radius feature roadmap

-The [feature roadmap for Radius](https://aka.ms/radius-roadmap) is a living document that reflects the current goals and plans of the project, which may change based on the community needs.
-After every release, the roadmap will be updated to reflect the latest priorities and the in-progress features.
+The [feature roadmap for Radius](https://aka.ms/radius-roadmap) is a living document that reflects the current goals and plans of the project, which may change based on community needs.
+After every release, the roadmap will be updated to reflect the latest priorities and in-progress features.
 You can engage with the roadmap in the following ways:

 - Provide feedback to influence roadmap decisions by commenting on and upvoting [existing items](https://aka.ms/radius-roadmap)